syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 ![RadialLayout](Automatic-Layouts_images/Automatic-Layouts_img9.jpg)

-## Organization Layout
+## Organization layout

 An organizational chart is a Diagram that displays the structure of an organization and relationships.
-To create an organizational chart, Type should be set as LayoutType.Organization.
+To create an organizational chart, type should be set to LayoutType.Organization.
-For LayoutType Please refer to, [LayoutType](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.DirectedTreeLayout~Type.html "LayoutType")
+For LayoutType, refer to, [LayoutType](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.DirectedTreeLayout~Type.html "LayoutType")

 {% tabs %}
 {% highlight xaml %}